-Serbia: Construction of Kladovo biomass plant soon to be completed11.
-September 2020. / News Serbia Energy
+Serbia: Construction of Kladovo biomass plant soon to be completed, News Serbia Energy

 The project for the construction of biomass heating plant in Kladovo, capital investment of the municipality of Kladovo funded by the Public Investment Management Office of the Government of Serbia is worth 3.5 million euros without VAT, from design, construction, procurement of equipment to installation, is carried out by a consortium led by Austrian company Polytechnik.
 The contractor is local company Termomont.